 As someone who owns a Shopify store, you probably already have an established customer base and specific product selection.

 When setting up your Shopify affiliate store, make sure the product selection complements the existing concept of your Shopify store.
 Otherwise, the affiliate products will fail to find their shoppers and will go unnoticed.

 For your and affiliate products to work together, it’s crucial to join an affiliate marketing program that will work well with your Shopify store strategy.

 The best affiliate program for Shopify store owners is Amazon Associates.
 You earn up to 10% from the purchases people make using your website and the qualifying product selection is as broad as it gets.

 If you’re looking to set up larger-scale affiliate partnerships, we suggest looking into sites like Affiliaxe or DFO Global.

 Alternatively, you can explore multiple boutique affiliate programs available for online store owners.

-Place affiliate links to products
+Add affiliate product links to Shopify store

 Once you get approved as a part of Amazon Associates or any other affiliate program of your choice, it’s time to send those shoppers over there.

 Placing affiliate products on your store is practically the same as featuring your own products, you only need to manage the affiliate links.
 You will receive custom links that were generated to track sales incoming from your website.
-Place those affiliate links on corresponding products.

 Remember that your affiliate links are at the core of understanding your affiliate program’s success.
 Don’t lose track of them, otherwise, you won’t be able to generate profits.